 You’ll need to fly into Cancun; Tulum is about 90 minutes by car south of the Cancun airport.
 You can grab an airport or hotel shuttle from Cancun to Tulum for not too much.
 If you want to rent a car, I recommend reserving one from somewhere like City Tulum Car Rental.
 If you have a baby, you can check your carseat for free and install it in the rental.
-The drive into Tulum is a straight shot, on one road — you can’t miss it.
+Tulum is a straight shot, on one road from Cancun — you can’t miss it.
 We had a car because we were staying between the beach and the pueblo, and because it was easier with a baby.
 But the Cancun to Tulum Shuttle is also really great option if you plan on staying in one part of town for the most part.

 Once you’re settled in town, a great way to get around is to bike!
 Lots of hotels or restaurants have cruisers for rent.
 It’s a very bikeable town and lots of fun to hop on and off your bikes while exploring the beach or the pueblo.
 We traveled our little Yepp bike seat so Henry could bike with us.